mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 ### Workstream Leadership Criteria and Responsibilities

+The Mojaloop Foundation appoints leads who are typically volunteers from the community with a high level of relevant expertise or experience.

 To qualify as a workstream (co)lead, individuals should meet the following criteria:

-1. Commitment and ability to fulfil all workstream lead responsibilities.
+1. Commitment and ability to fulfil all workstream lead responsibilities (see below).
 2. Demonstrable organizational ability.
 3. Demonstrable leadership ability.
 4. Demonstrable relevant technical ability.
 5. Familiarity with Mojaloop ecosystem.
 6. Commitment for the duration of the PI.

-**todo: who assesses nomination/applications? how does someone become a workstream lead? voting?**

 Workstream (co)leads must accept the following responsibilities: